📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 1. The “Syrian Desert” in the north of Jordan

-2. The Iraqi desert between Baghdad and the border to TĂźrkiye
+2. The Iraqi desert between Baghdad and the border to TĂŒrkiye

 19:00pm.
 Time to leave.
-40C.
-Boys, group, cars.
+40C degrees.
+Roadside boys, group, some cars.
 Enthusiastic shouting.
+Invitation.
 Pulled off the road.
 Dancing, singing, joy.
 Pot of dead pigeons.
+What?
 For eating.
-Vegetarian, what excuse?.
-Pigeons boiling.
+Shit, vegetarian, what excuse?
+Pigeons are boiling.
+Dabke.
+Poetry.
+Jokes.
 More homophobia.
-23:00pm.
+0:00am.
 Left.
 Felt unsafe.
 No pigeons for me.
-Cycled through the night.
+Nighttime cycling, no cars.
+Hours pass.
 Saw all the stars a human could see.
 And more.
 Screamed.
 For joy?
 For fear?
 For exhilaration?

 4am.
-Border zone close by, time to sleep.
+Border zone, Iraq close.
+Time to sleep.
 Suddenly: lights.
+Bright.
 What the hell?
-Bright, on my tent.
+Shining, onto my tent.
 White lights coming from a tower.
 Far away.
 Fuck.
 Didn’t care, so tired.
 Rested, half-sleep.
 No soldiers.
+Hamdulilah.
 6am, scorching sun on the tent.
 Weird mental state - frantic.
 Packed up: border time.
 Memory a blur, took hours.
 Didn’t matter.
 A form here, new desk, another form, another desk.
 Stamp here, stamp there.
 Smiles, nods.
 Flash!
 Photo.

 Dissociated Iraqi visa photo